-SJJPA has been working with the Madera County Transportation Commission and the City of Madera and County of Madera to find an improved location for a relocated Madera Station.
+SJJPA worked with the Madera County Transportation Commission and the City of Madera and County of Madera to find an improved location for a relocated Madera Station.
 The existing station has limited use, no transit connections, poor access to SR-99, and its location is expected to see only marginal growth in employment and transportation demand.

-A relocated Madera station is being pursued by SJJPA for a location just north of the new Avenue 12 grade separation.
+A relocated Madera station is being implemented by SJJPA for a location just north of the new Avenue 12 grade separation.
 Avenue 12 is a primary transit corridor for Madera County.
-A proposed station north of Avenue 12 would be consistent with the growth of Madera east of the BNSF line; provides the opportunity for TOD in the station vicinity; and will be closer to Madera Community College.
+The relocated station north of Avenue 12 will be consistent with the growth of Madera east of the BNSF line; provides the opportunity for TOD in the station vicinity; and will be closer to Madera Community College.
+The Madera Station Relocation Project environmental review process was approved by the SJJPA on January 22, 2021.
+SJJPA final design is underway and Phase 1 of the project will be operational (the relocated San Joaquins station) by 2024.
+SJJPA assisted and supported Madera County and the City of Madera on a 2021 Caltrans Sustainable Transportation application to do transit-oriented development planning for the station area and for Southeast Madera County.